jojoford/ReactPortfolio/README.md

 "https://drive.google.com/file/d/157uJLGIlnjpA_xjF7KSFpnbiS8eQhBFl/preview"

 ## How to
-You may use this Portfolio template for developer/designers built with React.
+You may use this portfolio as a template for a developer/designer.
 Edit it to showcase your work, testimonials and other information to clients.
 Special thanks to Rahul Bhatia
 (rbhatia46) for much help